RafeedF/1-Implant_Dimensions_Analysis/README.md

 ![image](https://github.com/user-attachments/assets/6bcbb6eb-6e8f-40e1-a8e5-9e1e77c5d0a8)

 ### Size A and B Trend Analysis
-Provides more detailed analytics on Size A implant volumes, with finer granularity.
-Focuses on moving averages and individual implant measurements over time.
-Also includes dynamic visualisations on both dimension statistics and pass rates at a given time.
+Trend analysis provides more detailed analytics on Size A and B implant volumes and with finer granularity.
+Focuses on moving averages and individual implant measurements over time, and includes dynamic visualisations on both dimension statistics and pass rates at a given time.

 Size A:
 - Volume over time